 As valuable as mules were, however, they were occasionally sacrificed for the safety of the miners.
 As mining operations would shut down for the evening, methane gas would sometimes build up in the mine shaft overnight.
 To ensure that there was no gas inside, a mule would be sent into the mine first thing in the morning with an open flame (carbide or oil) strapped on its body.
 When the men would hear an explosion or see a smoking mule running out of the shaft, they knew the coast was clear.

-But it was an over expansion of the coal industry during the early part of the century that finally led to its collapse.
+But it was an over expansion of the coal industry in the early part of the century that led to its collapse.
 When World War I ended and European mines reopened, the demand for American coal fell sharply.
 Prices dropped, and coal companies slashed wages to compete and protect profits.
 Thousands of mines went bankrupt, closed completely or were consolidated into larger mines.

-As a result, mine workers migrated out of the region in droves, while other Appalachian miners and their families returned to a life of farming, falling into poverty and malnutrition.
+As a result, mine workers migrated out of the region in droves, while other Appalachia miners and their families returned to a life of farming, falling into poverty and malnutrition.
 The U.S. Government offered financial aid to these displaced miners and their families.
 This federal assistance program has become an ever-present reality in Appalachian life to this day.

 Coal mining in Appalachia continues to this day, though nowhere near the intensity of the past.
 The physical scars of mechanized strip mining can easily be seen throughout the hills.
 But it is the social and economic scars on the region itself that often remain below the surface.